 Maternity Group Homes Fact Sheet

-Today, the Family and Youth Services Bureau (FYSB) funds the MGH Program as part of the Transitional Living Program, under the provisions of the Reconnecting Homeless Youth Act of 2008 (Public Law 110-378).
+The Runaway and Homeless Youth Act, passed in 1974, authorized the Transitional Living Program (TLP), which enabled community-based organizations to operate short-term, emergency shelters to provide crisis care to runaway and homeless youth (RHY) not already receiving services from the child welfare or juvenile justice systems.
+Congress created the Transitional Living Program for Older Homeless Youth as amendments in 1988.
+Today, the Family and Youth Services Bureau (FYSB) funds the Maternity Group Home Program as part of the Transitional Living Program, under the provisions of the Reconnecting Homeless Youth Act of 2008 (Public Law 110-378).

 Maternity Group Home grantees are required to offer the following services, either directly or by referral: